NonAuraticBlue/nonauraticblue.github.io/_posts/2021-07-08-attrition.md

 Maybe I just speak for myself.
 Still, I think of all the terms I come back to in order to describe what this process of coming up with ideas, pursuing them, and producing words about them is, I fall back most of all on the term "fumbling."
 But fumbling your way through a degree program that relies on continual production of thought is perhaps just another term for the struggle to balance oneself upright and in a foreward motion against the gravity of attrition.
 The room in the middle of the mind where uncompleted projects reside gets heavier as it gets busier.

 The pull of attrition—the looming threat of it—is another way of naming the specific stressors of grad school life.
 What if the ideas never arrive?
-What is, after one too many times of failing to return to the writing desk, the momentum of work left uncompleted rolls over into failure?
+What if, after one too many times of failing to return to the writing desk, the momentum of work left uncompleted rolls over into failure?
 What if I become the one, how do you say, attrited?

 Attrition is a calculated risk for an institution.
-We calculate it ourselves as well, and in informs our choices and our daily affects, as well as our own efforts, in our role as laborers, to help the institution reduce attrition among the students we teach.
+We calculate it ourselves as well, and it informs our choices and our daily affects, as well as our own efforts, in our role as laborers, to help the institution reduce attrition among the students we teach.
 Everybody wants the students to keep coming back, but grad students—if they don't love the work, they just might not be cut out for it.

 Something tells me that we feel the threats of attrition differently here on the floor of the teaching factory, the thinking factory, than is felt in the department undergraduate studies committee or the financial office.